key4hep/k4GaudiPandora/k4GaudiPandora/README.md

   `m_layerTypes` is being used instead.
 - The functions `digitalEcalCalibCoeff` and `analogueEcalCalibCoeff` have been merged into `ecalCalibCoeff` since they were the same function.
 - Time smearing: By default in `DDCaloDigi.cc` the simhits time is taken "as is" when computing the rechits time.
 There is now the possibility to change this behaviour and get more realistic rechits using the `enableHitsTimeSmearing` flag.
 If set to `True`, it applies a Gaussian smearing to the simhits time.
   The `sigma` of the Gaussian is configurable as well with the `{E/H}CALTimeResolution` flag (in `ns`).

+DDMarlinPandora has been ported
+- DDPfoCreator: `SetRecoParticleReferencePoint` has been removed